sigstore/sigstore-website/content/how-it-works.md

     column3:
       header: Monitor
       imageAsset: /img/howtouseit_monitor.svg
-      text: Data stored in the logs is readily auditable, a foundation for future monitors and integrations to build into your security workflow.
+      text: Transparency logs are readily auditable, creating a foundation for future monitors and integrations to build into your security workflow.
       ctaText: Learn more
       ctaLink: https://docs.sigstore.dev/logging/overview
       isCardStyle: true
       bgColour: "#ddeff1"
     header: How can you use it?
-    text: We’ve combined a few technologies that can be used independently, or as one single process.
-It’s a way for software developers to sign off on what they build, without needing to jump through hoops or know tricky security protocols.
-And it’s a way for anyone using those releases to verify the signatures against a tamper-proof log.
+    text: Sigstore is comprised of several tools that can be used independently or combined for a comprehensive supply chain security solution.
+Sign your software without navigating tricky security protocols.
+Verify signatures against a tamper-proof log.
   - type: sigstoreDivider
     showSigstoreDivider: true
   - type: softwareBehind
     showSoftwareBehind: true
-  - type: sigstoreDivider
-    showSigstoreDivider: true
-  - type: sigstoreEcosystem
-    showSigstoreEcosystem: true
-  - type: faqSection
-    showFaqSection: true
 ---

 Hello